Codyle212/Github-Example/README.md

 # Github-Example

-github repo for programatice examples
+github repo for programatice examples, .git in the project directory store all our git related information

 ### Versioning